artsy/artsy.github.io/_posts/2020-02-20-deploying-canaries-with-auto.markdown

 Publishing a canary isn't necessarily very hard.
 It's just a regular publish to npm with a few more steps.

-For example, if we were wanting publish a canary version of `@artsy/reaction`
+For example, if we were wanting to publish a canary version of `@artsy/reaction`

 1. Update `package.json`, set version to a canary version, e.g. `2.0.0-canary-<PR#>`, `3.1.5-canary-<PR#>`, ...
 2. Run `npm publish --tag canary` in `reaction` to publish the package under the canary tag